Jong Kyong-thaek: Career

 On 10 December 2018, the Office of Foreign Assets Control of the United States Department of the Treasury imposed sanctions on Jong and two other top North Korean leaders, citing abuses and Jong's role in the government of North Korea and the WPK, a step criticized by the Rodong Sinmun.

 On 22 March 2021, the Council of the European Union imposed a set of restrictive measures against Kyong-thaek giving the reason for listing: "As Head of the Ministry of State Security, Jong Kyong-thaek is responsible for serious human rights violations in the DPRK, in particular torture and other cruel, inhuman or degrading treatment or punishment, extrajudicial, summary or arbitrary executions and killings, enforced disappearance of persons, and arbitrary arrests or detentions, as well as widespread forced labour and sexual violence against women."

 Jong was part of a high-level welcoming delegation for China's leader Xi Jinping and his wife Peng Liyuan, greeting them both at the Kumsusan Palace of the Sun square and attending an artistic performance with them in Pyongyang on 20 June 2019.

 Jong was promoted to the rank of general on 23 May 2020.
 On 30 September 2020, he was reported to be demoted to Colonel General, before being promoted to general again.
 Now he is director of the KPA General Political Bureau.
 In May 2025, at a meeting of the Central Military Commission, Jong was demoted to Colonel General, the lowest rank of an incumbent GPB director since the 1970s.
+In February 2026 during the 9th Congress of the Workers' Party of Korea he was appointed vice chairman of the 9th Central Military Commission.